Avenue Q: Las Vegas

 In September 2005, Avenue Q opened at the Wynn Hotel and Casino in Las Vegas under a production contract that precluded Avenue Q tours in North America during the Las Vegas run.
 A new 1,200-seat theater was built especially for the show.
 Variations from the Broadway production included a new reprise of "It Sucks to Be Me" for Princeton at the top of Act Two, some new orchestrations, a trimmed "The Money Song," and a new rock arrangement of "There Is Life Outside Your Apartment," as well as a few jokes written specifically for Las Vegas audiences.
+Tartaglia and Jonathan Root alternated the roles of Princeton and Rod; Brynn O'Malley and Kelli Sawyer alternated as Kate Monster and Lucy the Slut; Lyon and Benoit alternated as Nicky, Trekkie Monster, and Bear; Tonya Dixon and Wood alternated as Gary Coleman; Angela Ai and Natalie Gray alternated as Christmas Eve; Nicholas Kohn and Cole Porter alternated as Brian; and Sharon Wheatley and Rita Dolphin alternated as Mrs. T.

 Attendance was well below anticipated levels, and in January 2006 the show was cut to 90 minutes with the intermission removed.
 Hotel owner Steve Wynn promoted the show heavily, at one point decorating 20 city cabs in orange fuzz and large white "Q" letters.
 All such efforts were unsuccessful, and the show closed on May 28, 2006, after a nine-month run, terminating the exclusivity agreement and opening the way for national tours.